-3.1.
 Initiation of Cell Suspension Culture and Induction of Adventitious Roots

-As the result of the present study, MS medium containing 1.0 mg L−1 2,4-D in combination with 0.25 mg L−1 BA was found to produce friable callus.
-Medium containing 1.0 mg L−1 2,4-D and 0.5 mg L−1 BA was favorable for semifriable callus formation, 2.0 mg L−1 2,4-D and 0.5 mg L−1 BA were found to produce nonfriable callus (data not shown).
-To induce adventitious root formation, all three types of callus were transferred to MS liquid medium containing IBA or IAA.
-Friable callus was suspended easily in single cell manner (Figure 1(a)) and semifriable callus formed cell aggregation.
-Nonfriable callus settled down in the medium and could not be proliferated into roots (Table 1).
-Auxins also significantly influenced the adventitious root formation from callus culture.
-IBA showed higher percentage of root induction than IAA.
-Maximum percentage (100%) of root formation was obtained from friable callus derived cell suspension in the medium containing 0.2–0.3 mg L−1 IBA.
-However, maximum root length (7.23 cm) was observed in the medium containing 0.3 mg L−1 IBA (Figure 1(b)).
-When increasing or decreasing the concentration of IBA to this level, percentage of adventitious root formation gradually decreased.
+MS medium containing 1.0 mg l−1 2,4-dichlorophenoxyacetic acid (2,4-D) in combination with 0.25 mg l−1 BAP produced friable callus.
+Medium containing 1.0 mg l−1 2,4-D and 0.5 mg l−1 BAP was favourable for semi-friable callus formation and that containing 2.0 mg l−1 2,4-D and 0.5 mg l−1 BAP was found to produce nonfriable callus (data not shown).
+To induce adventitious root formation, all three types of calli were transferred to MS liquid medium containing indole-3-butyric acid (IBA) or indole-3-acetic acid (IAA).
+Friable callus was suspended easily as single cells (Figure 1(a)), and semi-friable callus formed cell aggregations.
+Nonfriable callus settled down in the medium and could not proliferate into roots (Table 1).
+The presence of IBA in the medium resulted in a higher percentage of root induction than that of IAA.
+Maximum root formation (100%) was obtained from friable callus-derived cell suspension in the media containing 0.2 and 0.3 mg l−1 IBA.
+Maximum root length (7.23 cm) was observed in the medium containing 0.3 mg l−1 IBA (Figure 1(b)).
+When the concentration of IBA was higher or lower than this level, the percentage of adventitious root formation gradually decreased.

-3.2.
 Optimization of Medium Strength and Sucrose Concentration for Adventitious Root Biomass Production

-The present study reveals that MS liquid medium strength and gradient sucrose concentration significantly influenced adventitious root formation.
-Among various medium strengths and concentrations of sucrose, the highest root biomass (51.60 g FW) production was observed in half strength MS medium supplemented with 3.0% sucrose (Table 2).
-In contrast, root growth was inhibited when the medium strength or sucrose concentration was increased or decreased to this optimum level.
+MS liquid medium strength and sucrose concentration significantly influenced adventitious root formation.
+Among the tested medium strengths and concentrations of sucrose, the highest root biomass production (51.60 g fresh weight [FW]) was observed in half-strength MS medium supplemented with 3.0% sucrose (Table 2).
+In contrast, root growth was inhibited when the medium strength or sucrose concentration was higher or lower than this optimum level.

-3.3.
 Optimization of Inoculum Density for Adventitious Root Biomass Production

 Inoculum density depends on the volume of culture medium and vessel.
-In the present study, 250 mL Erlenmeyer flasks containing 50 mL medium were used to optimize the inoculum density for achieving maximum root biomass production.
-On the different initial inoculum density, maximum adventitious root biomass (121 g FW) and growth rate (12.1%) were recorded at 10 g FW of initial inoculum (Figure 1(c)).
-Further, decrease or increase in inoculum density led to decrease in the biomass production (Table 3).
+In the present study, 250 ml Erlenmeyer flasks containing 50 ml medium were used to determine the optimal inoculum density for maximum root biomass production.
+Maximum adventitious root biomass (121 g FW) and growth rate (12.1%) were recorded at 10 g FW of the initial inoculum (Figure 1(c)).
+Furthermore, any decrease or increase in inoculum density away from this level led to a decrease in biomass production (Table 3).

-3.4.
 GC-MS Analysis

-The essential oil components were found to be varied between rhizome of field grown plants and in vitro raised adventitious roots (Tables 4 and 5).
-Out of 29 peaks which were detected from rhizome, 14 peaks were identified (Figure 2(a)) and out of 21 peaks detected from adventitious roots, 3 peaks were identified (Figure 2(b)) with their respective compounds.
-Interestingly, the in vitro raised adventitious roots showed only three compounds in detectable relative percentage of peak area.
-This was not the case with rhizome, where other compounds were also found in larger proportion.
-Among those three compounds detected in samples of adventitious roots, the isosorbide and 1-buten-1-ol, 2-methyl-4-(2,6,6,-trimethyl-1-cyclohexen-1-yl)-, formate, (E)- exhibited higher peak area when compared to samples of rhizome.
-Relative peak area of n-hexadecanoic acid was less in samples from adventitious roots than rhizome.
+The essential oil components were found to vary between the rhizomes of field-grown plants and in vitro-raised adventitious roots (Tables 4 and 5).
+Out of 29 peaks detected in the rhizome samples, 14 were identified in the cultured root samples (Figure 2(a)), and out of 21 peaks detected in the adventitious roots, 3 were identified in the rhizome samples (Figure 2(b)), with their respective compounds.
+Interestingly, the in vitro-raised adventitious root samples showed only three compounds within the detectable relative percentage zone of the peak area.
+This was not the case for the rhizome, in which additional compounds were found in detectably large proportions.
+Among the three compounds detected in the adventitious root samples, isosorbide and 1-buten-1-ol, 2-methyl-4-(2,6,6,-trimethyl-1-cyclohexen-1-yl)-, formate, (E)- exhibited larger peak areas than in the rhizome samples.
+The relative peak area of n-hexadecanoic acid was smaller in adventitious root samples than in rhizome samples.

-4. Discussion
+Discussion